 How to Cure and Prevent Bulldog Wrinkle Infections

 Bulldog wrinkles are adorable, however, a wrinkle infection is not adorable.
 As a Bulldog grows older, they become more prone to these infections.
+Beyond causing a smell, they can be frustrating to the dog.
 Here are a number of signs to look for and actions to take to cure and prevent wrinkle infections from happening in the first place.

 Signs of a Wrinkle Infection